 Historic Shepherdstown by Danske Dandridge

 Several of the above titles have extra copies available; most of them are in the West Virginia Archive.
-However, a few do have copies that circulate.
+However, a few do have copies that circulate, housed in the following areas:

 Other materials dealing with local history of the Eastern Panhandle and its prominent families is most often found in the local newspapers (on microfilm), in the West Virginia Archive or the Shepherd University Archive.